How Can Hormones Affect The Growth Of Breast Cancer?

 - Tamoxifen: This drug can prevent the original breast cancer from returning and also helps prevent the development of new cancers in the other breast or growing elsewhere in your body in the future.
 It’s in pill form and must be taken every day usually for 5 years.

 In general, the side effects of Tamoxifen are similar to some of the symptoms of menopause.
 The most common are hot flashes and vaginal discharge.
 Others are irregular menstrual periods, thinning bones, headaches, fatigue, nausea, vomiting, vaginal dryness or itching, irritation of the skin around the vagina, and skin rash.
 Serious side effects are rare, but they include blood clots, strokes, uterine cancer, and cataracts.

 - Surgery to remove your ovaries: Until you go through menopause, your ovaries are your body’s main source of estrogen.
 When the surgeon removes your ovaries, this source of estrogen is also removed.
 (A woman who has gone through menopause wouldn’t benefit from this kind of surgery because her ovaries produce little to no estrogen.)
 When the ovaries are removed, menopause occurs right away.
+This is known as surgical menopause and can enable the patient to take hormone inhibitor drugs.
 The side effects are often more severe than those caused by natural menopause but taper off with time.
 Your oncology team can suggest ways to cope with these side effects.

 It is important to note that if a patient receives LH-RH agonist treatment or has her ovaries surgically removed, she will likely be placed on an aromatase inhibitor instead of Tamoxifen, but both remain options.

 If you have gone through menopause, the options include: